-- 1. A SIS alarm indication exists when the satellite is not trackable because it is not transmitting the standard PRN code modulation on the L-band carrier signal.
-These SIS alarm indications are specifically called out above because of their relatively high probability of occurrence. - 2.
-The SIS alarm indications related to the LNAV and CNAV message data are considered "weak" indications since receivers do not necessarily continuously read each satellite's LNAV or CNAV message data either by design or by circumstance (e.g., radio-frequency interference [RFI] can prevent reading LNAV or CNAV message data).
-These weak SIS alarm indications are assumed to have a five-minute lag time before receivers take notice of them for alerting purposes. - 3.
-The SIS alarm indications related to the LNAV or CNAV message data are indicative of a problem onboard the satellite.
-GPS receivers may perceive similar indications caused by local effects that are unrelated to the broadcast SIS.
+- A SIS alarm indication exists when the satellite is not trackable because it is not transmitting the standard PRN code modulation on the L-band carrier signal.
+These SIS alarm indications are specifically called out above because of their relatively high probability of occurrence. - The SIS alarm indications related to the LNAV and CNAV message data are considered "weak" indications since receivers do not necessarily continuously read each satellite's LNAV or CNAV message data either by design or by circumstance (e.g., radio-frequency interference [RFI] can prevent reading LNAV or CNAV message data).
+These weak SIS alarm indications are assumed to have a five-minute lag time before receivers take notice of them for alerting purposes.